Offshore construction

 The inter-array cables form a network within the wind farm site and take the electricity generated by the wind turbines to the offshore substation.

-In both cases, the cables are installed by the specialist vessels following careful survey and route clearance.
+In both cases, the cables were installed by the specialist vessels following careful survey and route clearance.
 The aim is for cables to be buried wherever possible, however, where this is not possible due to seabed conditions, cables will be protected using rock placement.

 Offshore substation